vaginessa/dns-wiki/HOWTO-OrWall-together-with-AFWall.md

 3) Now the last steps

 * Now deactivate internet access for Firefox,[...] via AFWall+ (in whitelist mode)
-* In Orbot Firefox,[...] needs to be selected and allowed trough tor
+* In Orbot Firefox,[...] needs to be selected and allowed trough Tor

 Orbot will now send all app network requests trough the local Tor ports 9050 and 5400 (Transparent Proxying).
 The code snippet allows all apps an access to these local ports so that OrWall isn't required here.
 One benefit is that the apps can only pass the tor network and nothing else.

-# Second method using Orbot together with AFWall+
+Second method using Orbot together with AFWall+
 ------------

 1)

 2) Select the apps that can communicate via Tor (outgoing)